Learn this Chive Oil Recipe to create a vibrant finishing oil for garnishing, marinades, or salad dressings. It lasts in the fridge for a week.

 First step: Refrigerate the oil.

-Place the oil in the refrigerator before blending it with the herbs to achieve a vibrant green color.
+Place the oil in the refrigeratorbefore blending it with the herbs to achieve a vibrant green color.
 Cooling the oil will prevent dulling of the vibrant green color later when the oil warms up from friction.

-Second step: Prepare ice water.
+second step: Prepare ice water.

 Fill a large bowl or container with ice cubes or crushed ice.
 Pour enough cold water to cover the ice and mix it well.

-Fourth step: Boil and cool the herbs.
+Fourth step: Blanch the chives.

 Wash the fresh chives thoroughly and trim off any wilted or discolored parts.
 Don’t cut the stalks at this stage.

-Fifth step: Drain the moisture.
+Fifth step: Drain the chives.

 Removing extra water is essential before blending the herbs with the oils.
 This is necessary to achieve the right texture and prevent the oil from becoming rancid.
 So, gently squeeze the herbs to remove the water and then use a paper towel to pat dry.
 This ensures no moisture is left in the herbs when you blend them with the oils.